What is this new partnership?

 We have seen how much can be achieved behind the scenes, but we have also seen limitations of working that way.
 This is particularly clear when it comes to politics.
 Occasionally, there needs to be one voice speaking on behalf of all the organisations that have an interest in game shooting.
 An outward facing partnership provides the mechanism for this to happen.

 What is different as a result of all this?

 For the first time, all the major rural organisations with an interest in shooting have come together to drive action on standards, produce the most credible research and deliver the most effective public engagement for game shooting.
 They will do this by combining expertise, coordinating activities and bringing the shooting community together.
 Each organisation will retain its unique voice, but being agile in combining expertise on key issues will show leadership to the wider sector.

 All involved in game shooting should ensure that their activity is carried out to the highest standards of safety, wildlife management and animal health and welfare.

 Which organisations are involved in this partnership?

-The Countryside Alliance, British Association for Shooting & Conservation, British Game Alliance, Country Land & Business Association, Scottish Land & Estates, Moorland Association, National Gamekeepers’ Organisation and the Game Farmers’ Association.
+The Countryside Alliance, British Association for Shooting & Conservation, British Game Assurance, Country Land & Business Association, Scottish Land & Estates, Moorland Association, National Gamekeepers’ Organisation and the Game Farmers’ Association.
 The Game & Wildlife Conservation Trust are scientific advisors.

 Should all the organisations just merge?